10 Of The Best London Theatre Shows For Kids 2017

 5. Aladdin the Musical

-Be one of the first to see the newest musical on the block, as Aladdin arrives in London from Broadway.
-It’s been created by the same producers responsible for The Lion King, and like its counterpart, it features all the favourites from the Disney film – along with a few new songs You’ll hear A Whole New World, Arabian Nights and Friend Like Me among others, and there are plenty of magic tricks and special effects to impress the kids.
+Discover the magic of Disney's latest enchanting musical, which came to London earlier this year following a hit Broadway run.
+It's been created by the same producers responsible for The Lion King, and like its counterpart, it features all the favourites from the Disney film - along with a few new songs You'll hear A Whole New World, Arabian Nights and Friend Like Me among others, and there are plenty of magic tricks and special effects to impress the kids.

 Getting there: Prince Edward Theatre, 28 Old Compton Street, London, W1D 4HS